jaredpar/jaredpar.github.io/_posts/2010-04-30-properly-testing-equality.md

         .WithNotEqualValues(new MyType(13));

-Now that we have the data defined we need to follow through with the actual test code.??
-Most of it is very straight forward enforcement of the above said rules.??
-The only trick part is how to test operator == and !=.????
-The testing class is necessarily generic but neither == or != can be used against open generic types.??
+Now that we have the data defined we need to follow through with the actual test code.
+Most of it is very straight forward enforcement of the above said rules.
+The only trick part is how to test operator == and !=.'?
+The testing class is necessarily generic but neither == or != can be used against open generic types.
 Instead we must use them against the non-generic types.

 This can be solved by having the calling code provide 2 lambda expressions of type Func<T,T,bool> which call the == and != operator.